relativitydev/relativity-trace-documentation/docs/user_documentation.md

 > **NOTE:** By default, the Data Archive Action will delete 1,000 documents per Run Interval.
 To adjust configurations so documents can be deleted more frequently, reach out to `trace@relativity.com`

+**Action Configuration**

+`Document Delete Batch Size` - controls number of documents to delete at once

+`Delete Documents Older Than Hours` - controls age of a document (based on creation of document in Relativity) to delete

 ### Advanced Action Type